The Ultimate Guide to iCloud Backup

 iCloud Backup is Apple’s secure data protection feature for iOS devices.
 It provides manual and automatic backup options.
 Users manually initiate backups by connecting to Wi-Fi and navigating device settings.
 For automatic backups, enabling ‘Back Up This [Device]’ in iCloud settings ensures data backup when connected to Wi-Fi, plugged into power, and locked.

 iCloud backups are accessible from various platforms; users can customise backup data through settings.
 Deleting an iCloud backup halts automatic backups, and turning off iCloud Backup removes backups stored after 180 days.
-This feature ensures a secure data copy for device replacement, loss, or damage, with additional Storage available for purchase.
+This feature ensures a secure data copy for device replacement, loss, or damage, with additional storage available for purchase.

 iCloud Backup involves taking a snapshot of the device’s data, storing it on the user’s iCloud account and restoring it to the same device or perhaps a newly provided one.
 Users can also decide which applications and data to save during Backup.